Film watched: Gunslinger

 - The Dog Bites Back: When Dr. Forrester attempts to scan TV's Frank's brain (and accidentally blows up a lightbulb in the lamp), Frank gets really cheesed off when he realizes it.TV's Frank: You were scanning me, weren't you?
 You were trying to make my head explode, you freaked-out maniac! [smashes Forrester's head with a large lollipop.]

-- Everybody's Dead, Dave: The Crew decide by the end of the film, everyone in town has been murdered by the leads.
+- Everybody's Dead, Dave: The crew decides by the end of the film that everyone in town has been murdered in the crossfire between the two leads.

 - The "Fun" in "Funeral": During one of the host segments, Joel and the bots get to experience death... or at least what it feels like to be in a casket.
 After a moment contemplating what death would be like, they start describing how they want their funerals to be like — Crow's and Tom's are really fun.
 Servo finally decides he wants a circus, and Crow "modestly" demands to be mummified and buried next to Stalin.
 Joel humors the latter.

-- Riddle for the Ages: Servo's head (now a large balloon) has expanded so much he knows almost everything in the Universe.
-Save one.Servo: Why did they cancel Manimal?
+- Riddle for the Ages: In the opening segment, Servo's head (now a large balloon) has expanded so much he knows almost everything in the universe.
+Save one thing:Servo: Why did they cancel Manimal?
 Why?!

 - "Oh look, a sale at Hurrah."